Data Science and Machine Learning Internship ...

-There are several toolkits which are available that extend python matplotlib functionality.
+Matplotlib is not a part of the Standard Libraries which is installed by default when Python, there are several toolkits which are available that extend python matplotlib functionality.
 Some of them are separate downloads, others can be shipped with the matplotlib source code but have external dependencies.

 Next, let us move forward in this blog and explore different types of plots available in python matplotlib.

 There are various plots which can be created using python matplotlib.
 Some of them are listed below:

 I will demonstrate each one of them in detail.

 But before that, let me show you very basic codes in python matplotlib in order to generate a simple graph.

 from matplotlib import pyplot as plt #Plotting to our canvas plt.plot([1,2,3],[4,5,1]) #Showing what we plotted plt.show()

 So, with three lines of code, you can generate a basic graph using python matplotlib.
 Simple, isn’t it?

 Let us see how can we add title, labels to our graph created by python matplotlib library to bring in more meaning to it.
 Consider the below example: